 Being the capital city, San José has absolutely everything for tourists to experience typical Costa Rican city life.
 Visit the various museums, walk through downtown, stroll through La Sabana Park, eat at Barrio Escalante (the foodie neighborhood), hit up some night clubs and take a city tour.
 We love the National Theater and the Jade Museum.

-San José is an excellent home base to visit Costa Rica if you are only there for a few days.
+San José is one of the best places to visit in Costa Rica if you are only there for a few days.
 From San José which is in Central Costa Rica, you can take day trips to many different places like the La Paz Waterfall Gardens, Poas Volcano, Arenal Volcano tour and Irazu Volcano National Park to see active volcanoes, coffee tours, and Rainforest Adventures near Braulio Carrillo National Park for hiking and wildlife.
 Get our La Paz waterfall gardens discount here!

 Read our San Jose travel guide and post about day trips from San Jose.
 (We offer small discounts on San Jose day tours.)